Whitespace Cleanup on Diff Lines in Emacs

 (buffer-file-git-diff-regions-apply 'whitespace-cleanup-region))

-The end-user command is whitespace-cleanup-git-diff-regions
+The end-user command is whitespace-cleanup-git-diff-regions, which

-you can run interactively from a file that’s under git
+you can run interactively from a file that’s under git control.
+Though you can also

-use the general function buffer-file-git-diff-regions-apply
+use the general function buffer-file-git-diff-regions-apply to run

-any function of the type (function region-beginning region-end)
+any function of the type (function region-beginning region-end) on

 all the “dirty” regions.

-, but just to test if we are in a
+This uses magit, but just to test if we are in a

-control.
+directory under git control.
 You could swap this out if desired.

 The magic command-line incantation